To meet the Paris Agreement’s 1.5°C target and to protect forests and other critical ecosystems

 Will alternative proteins push people in low and middle-income countries away from traditional vegetarian diets into more greenhouse gas-intensive diets?

-Of course, animal-sourced foods will remain an important component of diets in populations with significant burdens of undernutrition, and as much as possible and over time, producing those products using cultivation can lessen adverse climate impact.
+Of course, animal-sourced foods will remain an important component of diets in populations with significant burdens of undernutrition.
+As much as possible, and over time, producing those products using cultivation can lessen adverse climate impact.

 What U.S. federal agencies are currently involved in alternative proteins?

-In 2020, both the National Science Foundation (NSF) and the U.S. Department of Agriculture (USDA) awarded alternative protein open-access research grants — $3.55 million to fund cultivated meat research and training at the University of California Davis and nearly $500,000 each to plant-based meat researchers at the University of Massachusetts Amherst and Purdue University.
+In 2020, both the National Science Foundation (NSF) and the U.S. Department of Agriculture (USDA) awarded alternative protein open-access research grants — $3.55 million to fund cultivated meat research and training at the University of California, Davis and nearly $500,000 each to plant-based meat researchers at the University of Massachusetts, Amherst and Purdue University.
+In addition, the Department of Energy has provided grant funding to at least one alternative protein company, and NASA has funded cultivated meat research.

 - Clark, MA, et al. Global food system emissions could preclude achieving the 1.5° and 2°C climate change targets (Science 2020).